All tools

 Runtime (h) = (Capacity × Usable% × Efficiency) ÷ Total load (W)

-An internal 90% efficiency factor accounts for DC-DC converter losses and heat — real-world runtimes are always slightly shorter than the theoretical maximum.
-The usable capacity default of 80% protects battery health by avoiding deep discharges.
+An internal 90% efficiency factor accounts for DC-DC converter losses.
+The default 80% usable capacity protects battery health by avoiding deep discharges.

 Wh vs mAh